MeenaAru/AWS-Cloud/Cloud Concepts.md

 # General
 - A computer on which AWS runs one or more virtual machines is called a host machine, and each virtual machine is called a guest machine.
 AWS drives the concept of virtualization by allowing the physical host machine to operate multiple virtual machines as guests (for multiple customers) to help maximize the effective use of computing resources such as memory, network bandwidth and CPU cycles.

 - Amazon Web Services (AWS) allows customers to assign metadata to their AWS resources in the form of tags.
 Each tag is a simple label consisting of a customer-defined key and an optional value that can make it easier to manage, search for, and filter resources.
 Although there are no inherent types of tags, they enable customers to categorize resources by purpose, owner, environment, or other criteria.
 An effective tagging strategy will give you improved visibility and monitoring, help you create accurate chargeback/showback models, and get more granular and precise insights into usage and spend by applications and teams.

 - Data sovereignty is the concept that information which has been converted and stored in binary digital form is subject to the laws of the country in which it is located.
 Data sovereignty is a factor you should consider when choosing your AWS region

+- AWS Serverless Services include:

+**Compute**: AWS Lambda, AWS Fargate

+**Messaging**: Amazon SNS, Amazon SQS

+**Database**: Amazon DynamoDB, Amazon Aurora Serverless

+**Orchestration**: AWS Step Functions

+## A pilot light scenario
+Is a disaster recover / business continuity scenario wherein a minimal amount of services are kept running in a failover location to enable the business to meet their Recovery Time Objective (RTO) and Recovery Point Objective (RPO) in the event of a disaster.
+By nature, a pilot light scenario will take some time to spin up and promote to production (as opposed to an active-active DR scenario) and will therefore not mitigate the per-minute losses that will be experienced by the company in the event of an outage.
+Additional information: Recovery time objective (RTO) and recovery point objective (RPO) are two key metrics to consider when developing a disaster recover (DR) plan.
+RTO represents how many hours it takes customers to return to a working state after a disaster.
+RPO, which is also expressed in hours, represents how much data customers could lose when a disaster happens.
+For example, an RPO of 1 hour means that customers could lose up to 1 hour’s worth of data when a disaster occurs.

 ## Infrastructure as a Service (IaaS)
 Contains the basic building blocks for Cloud IT and typically provide access to networking features, computers (virtual or on dedicated hardware), and data storage space.
 Infrastructure as a Service provides you with the highest level of flexibility and management control over your IT resources and is most similar to existing IT resources that many IT departments and developers are familiar with today.